raspberrypilearning/welcome-to-antarctica/en/step_2.md

 --- task ---

 **Test:** Click the **Run** button to see the changes you have made.

-The navigation links will appear at the top.
++ The navigation links will appear at the top.

-Click a link to navigate to the Wildlife or Climate page.
++ Click a link to navigate to the Wildlife or Climate page.

-Notice that the navbar does not appear on the Wildlife or Climate page.
++ Notice that the navbar does not appear on the Wildlife or Climate page.

+**Tip:** In the Editor you can use the browser back button (←) to return to the homepage if you click the links.

 --- /task ---